The 9 Best Swimming Holes in Gatlinburg + Insider’s Tips

 Also known for its tubing, the Deep Creek Trail area offers some great swimming holes for those seeking a splash but not a ride.
 While you may see many tubers passing through, there is an excellent swimming hole where the creek is “deep,” for those wishing to splash and swim.

 Insider’s Tip: Just over the bridge, there will be rock outcroppings that make-up the creek bank.
 This is where you will see many tubers pulling out or putting in for their ride.
 This area however is also a great swimming spot because the water is deeper.
+For safety, especially for children and non-swimmers, it is recommended to wear life jackets while swimming or tubing here.

 8. Abrams Falls Swimming Hole